Computer-Science-JR-Academy/The-Good-The-Bad-and-the-Ugly-in-Python/README.md

     for word in text.split(" "):
         word_count_dict[word] += 1

+⚠️ Warning
-⚠️ In Counter, the value is always an Interger
+- In Counter, the value is always an Interger